 He says every accomplishment he has accumulated to this day is a product of the parenting of his mother Mary, who lived by a strict moral standard in a time of complete community chaos.

-During our long chat at the New York Liberty offices in Tarrytown earlier this month, the first-year team President and former NBA titan recalled an incident — when he was being recruited out of St. Joseph High School in Illinois — that reveals his mothers true character and really set the tone for his never sell-out approach as he matured into adulthood.
+During our long chat at the New York Liberty offices in Tarrytown earlier this month, the first-year team President and former NBA titan recalled an incident during his recruiting process (out of St. Joseph High School in Illinois) that reveals his mother’s true character and really set the tone for his never sell-out approach as he matured into adulthood.

 So we opened up the briefcase and there was $50,000 in the briefcase.

 We were jumping up and down.
 Again, we had no food.
 No lights.
 Yes, I’m coming to your school.
 Yeah..dude..I was like where do I sign?
 My brothers were hugging each other and we were all so happy.
 That went on for like a good minute.
 But then, you know how there’s that one person in the room that ain’t smiling?
 Its mama.
 Then you look over and you have to catch yourself because she isn’t smiling and then you say to yourself, O.K.
 Junior I guess you better sit back down.

 So we sit down and I’ll never forget it…My mama closed the briefcase, pushed it back.
 Looked over at the coach, then looked at me and said, “My son’s not for sale.”

 It wasn’t a matter of him selling me short.
 She wasn’t selling me at all.
 That was such a powerful moment and a powerful message for me, my brothers, and my family.
 We are not for sale, no matter how dire our financial standing is.
 Our souls are ours.
 You as a person and individual are priceless.
 There’s no price for you and that was powerful.